skooter500/gameengines2015/README.md

 When you are done, [upload some pictures/videos of your creations to the slack](http://gameengines2015.slack.com).

 - How I made the path in the video is in Scene4 in the Vectors1 Unity Project now.

+## Lecture
+- The procedural mesh generation in Unity example we made is in in Scene5 in the Vectors1 Unity Project now.
+The class ProcMesh is the class we made on Friday.
+ProcGen is a more complete example with colliders.